dharineeshj/Pytster/README.md

 - Check the malicious status of hashes, email addresses, IPv4 addresses, URLs, and domains.
 - Retrieve detailed information from various OSINT websites.
 - User-friendly GUI implemented using the QT framework with C++.
+- It provides information in json, pdf and text format.

 ## How it Works